hackerb9/vt340test/apl/charset/table-of-aplchars.md

 Sidenote: TCS, the Technical Character Set, despite having many Greek letters that might have been useful, is not part of the Composite APL Character Set.
-If TCS had been used intead of Latin-1, it could have saved many glyphs that the DEC APL font redundantly provided: (⍺, ∇, ∆, ÷, ↓, ∨, ∪, ⌊, ⊤, ≥, ⍳, ←, ⊂, ≤, ≠, ⍴, →, ⊃, ≡, ⍵, ↑, ∧, ∩).
+If TCS had been used instead of Latin-1, it could have saved many glyphs that the DEC APL font redundantly provided: (⍺, ∇, ∆, ÷, ↓, ∨, ∪, ⌊, ⊤, ≥, ⍳, ←, ⊂, ≤, ≠, ⍴, →, ⊃, ≡, ⍵, ↑, ∧, ∩).